#019 – Biostatistics & Informatics – Part 1 – Prof. Levi Waldron

 The episode also goes beyond Prof. Waldron’s fascinating work, and its potential to enhance and accelerate new and more effective treatments.
 Just as compelling is Dr. Levi’s personal story.

 After several years of compiling and analyzing countless petabytes of medical data on thousands of Head and Neck cancer patients, one day Dr. Levi would learn that he too was diagnosed with that very disease.
 Bruce and Dr. Levi cover how the professor used complex biostatistics and supercomputing to build predictive models of survival for cancer patients.
 Then they candidly discuss what it was like for an expert like Dr. Levi, who built those highly-accurate mathematical projections of mortality, to one day realize that he could become one of the statistics of his own life and death projections.

-STAY TUNED for PART-2 of the interview with Prof. Levi Waldron on the Our Cancer Journey Podcast:
+Hear PART-2 of the interview with Prof. Levi Waldron on the Our Cancer Journey Podcast:

 #020 – Biostatistics & Informatics Part 2 – Prof. Levi Waldron

 ANNOUNCING SEASON 2 of the OCJ Podcast!